dper/pumptweet/README.md

 Example tweet #2.
 Only the first line of the note is retained.

-    I have a technical question about cooling fans.... http://ur1.ca/fihk8
+    I have a technical question about cooling fans.… http://ur1.ca/fihk8

 Issues
 ======

-If you see any issues, obvious but missing features, or problems with the documentation, feel free to open an issue at <https://github.com/dper/PumpTweet/issues>.
+If you see any issues, obvious but missing features, or problems with the documentation, feel free to open an issue at <https://github.com/dper/PumpTweet/issues> or contact the author at <https://microca.st/dper>.

 Installation
 ============